-(a) The printed schedules in the Preview will contain, as far as is practicable, information included by each Host District with its request for a tournament [Art.
+- (a) The printed schedules in the Preview will contain, as far as is practicable, information included by each Host District with its request for a tournament [Art.
 4(a)].
-All tournaments played in the State of Florida must be played by the Florida State Rules and Regulations.

-- (b) At no time during a tournament shall a player (Amateur or Pro) be required to play on courts other than those at the club where they registered, except by special exemption of the Tournament Director in consultation with all board members present at the tournament.
-(March 1999 this paragraph moved here from SR12) - (c) Preregistration may be required for Statewide Amateur tournaments.
-If there are less than a total of 20 players in both divisions of an amateur non-walking singles tournament, and there are at least 12 players total, the divisions shall be combined.
-If there are less than 12 players total, the event may be cancelled.
-(March 2022) If there are less than 10 teams in a Statewide Amateur doubles event, the tournament may be cancelled.
-Statewide amateur tournaments will not be cancelled due to low registration numbers when scheduled for the same dates and locations as a statewide Open tournament.
-(October 2022)
+All tournaments played in the State of Florida must be played by the Florida State Rules and Regulations. - (b) At no time during a tournament shall a player (Amateur or Pro) be required to play on courts other than those at the club where they registered, except by special exemption of the Tournament Director in consultation with all board members present at the tournament.
+(March 1999 this paragraph moved here from SR12) - (c) If there are less than a total of 20 players in both divisions of an amateur non-walking singles tournament, and there are at least 12 players total, the divisions shall be combined.
+The Florida Shuffleboard Association shall be responsible for covering the Director's fee should there be a shortfall as a result of the number of players in attendance.
+(January, March 2024)